 This marked the end of 'Hardgate' proper in something of an anti-climax.
 For this the Axis tactic of delay and withdrawal was in part responsible, but still more it was the result of the fact that the Allied forces had driven in each succeeding front, spoiling the Axis commanders' intention to delay in each position until it suited them to depart.

 The XIII Corps meanwhile had been dealing with Axis rearguards, minefields and demolitions, but occupied Catania and Misterbianco on 5 August, and entered Belpasso and Paterno on the next day.
-Catania’s streets were clogged with debris, but its harbour was almost undamaged, as were four large tanks for bulk petrol.
+Catania’s streets were clogged with rubble and debris, but the city’s harbour was almost undamaged, as were four large tanks for bulk petrol.

 On 5 August Generalleutnant Fridolin Ritter und Edler von Senger und Etterlin, the German liaison officer at the Italian 6th Army, told Guzzoni that it was the opinion of Hube, the commander of the XIV Panzerkorps, that retreat to the line linking Zappulla and Riposto was unavoidable, and that the headquarters of the 6th Army should remove itself across the Strait of Messina to Calabria on the Italian mainland.
 Guzzoni refused even to consider this, and asked von Senger und Etterlin if Hube had decided to evacuate Sicily. von Senger und Etterlin replied that Hube had not, but failed to add that full preparations for this eventuality had been made.
 During the morning of the following day, Guzzoni was surprised and very unhappy to learn from his intelligence officer of the German plan for evacuation.
 Guzzoni then informed the Italian army general staff in Rome that there was no longer any doubt that the Germans intended to evacuate, and that they presumably wished to obtain a free hand by getting the Italian 6th Army headquarters out of the way.
 On 7 August Guzzoni informed his superiors that it seemed that the Germans no longer intended to fight to the last, and he had laid plans for a final defence of Sicily’s north-eastern tip, this could not last long without German support.